Before Present: Usage

 The BP scale is sometimes used for dates established by means other than radiocarbon dating, such as stratigraphy.
-This usage differs from the recommendation by van der Plicht & Hogg, followed by the Quaternary Science Reviews, both of which requested that publications should use the unit "a" (for "annum", Latin for "year") and reserve the term "BP" for radiocarbon estimations.
+This usage differs from the recommendation by van der Plicht & Hogg, followed by the Quaternary Science Reviews, both of which recommended that publications use the unit "a" (for "annum", Latin for "year") and reserve the term "BP" for radiocarbon estimations.

 Some archaeologists use the lowercase letters bp, bc and ad as terminology for uncalibrated dates for these eras.

 The Centre for Ice and Climate at the University of Copenhagen instead uses the unambiguous "b2k", for "years before 2000 AD", often in combination with the Greenland Ice Core Chronology 2005 (GICC05) time scale.

 Some authors who use the YBP dating format also use "YAP" ("years after present") to denote years after 1950.

 SI prefixes

-SI prefix multipliers may be used to express larger periods of time, e.g. ka BP (thousand years BP), Ma BP (million years BP) and many others.
+SI prefix multipliers may be used to express larger periods of time, e.g., ka BP (thousand years BP), Ma BP (million years BP) and many others.